dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 which case maybe another target rectangle would be better.

-**NOTE:** the actual overlap distances are tiny, and the difference between `Bcw=0` "just touching" and `Bcw=1` "optimal/full overlap" is just 5.69% of `Bd` bridge diameter on each side, which is 0.046mm for a full 0.4mm nozzle diameter wide bridge, or 0.026mm for an optimal 0.2mm spaced bridge.
+**NOTE:** the actual overlap distances are tiny, and the difference between `Bcw=0` "just touching" and `Bcw=1` "optimal/full overlap" is just 5.69% of `Bd` bridge diameter on each side, which is 0.046mm for a full 0.4mm nozzle diameter wide bridge, or 0.026mm for an optimal `layer_height=bridge_spacing=0.2mm` bridge.
+For lines it's even less, and for a `layer_height=0.1mm,line_spacing=0.5mm` line it's a very tiny 0.011mm.